GST and QST Rebate for Owners of New or Substantially Renovated Housing

 - You paid the GST and QST on the renovation work done on the residential complex.

-- You or a relation was the first occupant of the unit after renovations began.
+- You, a relation, a co-owner or their relation was the first occupant of the unit after renovations began.

-- The unit is your primary place of residence (or that of a relation).
+- The unit is your primary place of residence or that of a relation, or the primary place of residence of a co-owner or their relation.

 Maximum rebate

-You can use our online estimator to determine the fair market value of residential rental property or housing and to estimate your tax rebates.
+You can use our online estimator to determine the FMV of residential property or housing and to estimate your tax rebates.

 Rebate application deadline